-All hope was lost, and I had to made the excruciating decision who to eat first: the Belgian or the Mongolian.
+All hope was lost, and I had to make the excruciating decision who to eat first: the Belgian or the Mongolian guy.
 The Dogs from Hell were guarding the only entrance leading to the plains which stretched as far as the eyes could see.
 Never knew I would be stuck in a tent in the Mongolian desert with barely any heating, contemplating life and the meaning of it, while listening to the howling wind sing the song of the soon-to-be-extinct Przewalski horses.
-Or maybe I’m just being a bit dramatic..
-A series of extraordinary events did actually happen and I will tell you all about it while I take you on my Journey of Disasters.
+Or maybe I’m just being a bit dramatic… I visited Mongolia, stayed with a couchsurfer and decided to go on an adventure in an old Toyota Prado 4×4.
+A series of extraordinary events happened and I will tell you all about it while I take you on my Mongolian Journey of Disasters.

 Part one – What is an Ulaanbaatar?